ryan-heslin/dotfiles/README.md

 few auxiliary files for setting mappings and filetype options, a steadily growing collection of Lua utility functions, and some other goodies.

-* The `setup_dotfiles.sh` script establishes symlinks to my dotfiles in the appropriate places.
+* The `setup_dotfiles.sh` script establishes symlinks to my dotfiles in the appropriate places, at least for an Ubuntu 20.04 machine.

-While some of my `bash` functions date back to early 2021, I wrote most of the included files in fall of that year.
+While some of my `bash` functions date back to early 2021, I wrote most of the included files in fall of that year and had lots of fun doing it.
 This is one repository I hope never to call finished!

 Many pieces of files in this repository were copied or repurposed from StackOverflow posts and the like.
 I did my best to credit the source whenever I did so.